Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Web POS.md

 Enable reload orders: add to cart items from an old order

 <a href="#p1">View sales report from Web POS screen</a>

+### Version 2.1 (updated on Oct 31st 2015)

+Allow changing color theme of POS checkout page

+### Version 2.0 (updated on August 11th 2015)

+Update with a new interface, smoother UI/UX checkout of a native POS app

+Manage staff permissions & sale locations

+Search products by attribute & barcode

+Add custom sale items

+Apply custom discount per item & per cart based on percentage or fixed amount

+Support Offline mode

+Support receipt printer, barcode scanner, card reader

+Track in-store sale reports of each staff

+Integrate with Inventory Management to manage stock in multiple sales locations

+Perfectly compatible with latest security patch SUPEE-6788

+### Version 1.3 (updated on Mar 12th 2015)

+Allow searching customers from different stores in Web POS

+Auto-fill default shipping address of the chosen existing customer

+Allow showing out-of-stock products in search result

+Add a button to clear all products in cart & clear all sessions

+Allow changing logo in Web POS

+Able to select color of section headings and buttons in checkout page

+Add quick link to go to Settings page in Web POS page, allowing Admin to go to configuration page

+### Version 1.2 (updated on Oct 5th 2013)

+Compatible with Reward Points extension

+### Version 1.1 (updated on Jun 28th 2013)

+Add swipe-card function when creating order by Web POS

+Improve running on HTTPS server

+Allow updating product price for different customer groups

+### Version 1.0 (updated on May 10th 2013)

+Release stable version

 ----------
 **_Confidential Information Notice_**